MadScrewdriver/qsketchmetric/docs/tutorials/Semi-automatic parametrization of a DXF file.rst

 Tutorial - Semi-automatic parametrization of a DXF file
 ============================================

-.. todo:: This is a feature that is not yet implemented.
-It is planned to
-    implement it in the future.
+.. todo:: Feature  implemented.
+Lacking documentation.
+Will de done for the next release.